Question - What do you mean by Human Resource Management? Explain various functions of Human Resource Management.

 2. Organizing - In an organization tasks are allocated among its members, relationships are identified, and activities are integrated towards a common objective.
 Relationships are established among the employees so that they can collectively contribute to the attainment of the organization's goal.

 4. Controlling - After planning, organizing, and directing, employees' actual performance is checked, verified, and compared with the plans.
-If the actual performance is found deviated from the plan, control measures are required to be taken.
+If the actual performance is found to deviate from the plan, control measures are required to be taken.

 The Operative Functions of Human Resource Management are as follows: